dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 `_dbt/{SCHEMA_NAME}/{MODEL_NAME} `

 #### Base Location Subpath
 We recommend using dbt's auto-generated `base_location`.
-However, if you have a need to customize the resulting `base_location`, dbt allows users to configure a `base_location_subpath`.
-When specified, it will be concatenated to the end of the previously described pattern for `base_location` string generation.
+However, if you need to customize the resulting `base_location`, dbt allows users to configure a `base_location_subpath`.
+When specified, the subpath concatenates to the end of the previously described pattern for `base_location` string generation.

-For example, `config(base_location_subpath="prod")` will generate a `base_location` of the form `_dbt/{SCHEMA_NAME}/{MODEL_NAME}`
+For example, `config(base_location_subpath="prod")` will generate a `base_location` of the form `_dbt/{SCHEMA_NAME}/{MODEL_NAME}`.

-A theoretical (not recommended) use case: re-using an `EXTERNAL VOLUME` while still maintaining isolation  across development and production environments.
-This is not recommended as storage permissions should configured on the external volume and underlying storage, not paths that can be modified by any analytics engineer.
+A theoretical (but not recommended) use case is re-using an `EXTERNAL VOLUME` while maintaining isolation across development and production environments.
+We recommend against this as storage permissions should configured on the external volume and underlying storage, not paths that any analytics engineer can modify.

 #### Rationale